-The cost depends on several factors: the number of credit hours you've already earned and may apply toward your general studies degree, the type of general studies degree you're pursuing (associate or bachelor's), your residency status, and the current independent study course fee.
+The cost depends on several factors: the number of credit hours you've already earned and may apply toward your general studies degree, the type of general studies degree you're pursuing (associate or bachelor's), your residency status, and the current Independent Study Program course tuition.
 Tuition for all Indiana University courses is set each year by the Board of Trustees.

-15. May I register for Independent Study Program courses before I'm admitted to the General Studies Degree Program?
+15. May I register for Independent Study Program courses before I'm admitted to the General Studies Degree program?
 Will the credits I earn in these courses count toward my degree?

-Yes, you may register for independent study courses before you're admitted to the General Studies Degree Program.
+Yes, you may register for Independent Study Program courses before you're admitted to the General Studies Degree program.
 In fact, we encourage you to do so.
 However, we caution you not to register for courses whose descriptions resemble courses you've previously completed or in courses from a department from which you've already taken three or four courses.
 Credit you receive for these courses may not apply to your general studies degree.